Trees & Water

 How often do you think about where stormwater goes after it hits the pavement and runs into the storm drain?

-It can come as a surprise when you realize how much pollution—sediment, excess nutrients, viruses, bacteria and more—all of the runoff carries to our lakes, reservoirs, streams, and rivers.
+It can come as a surprise when you realize how much pollution—sediment, excess nutrients, viruses, bacteria and more—all of the runoff carries to our rivers, streams, and bays.
 This pollution comes at a cost, not only in how much money is spent to make water drinkable but also in the health risks it poses to water recreation.

 Trees offer a simple and beautiful way to intercept some of that runoff, and they provide a lot of other benefits, too.
 So, how do trees affect stormwater?